harrellbm/Bookletic/src/lib.typ

-// This function creates a signature (booklet) layout for printing.
-// It takes various parameters to configure the layout, such as paper size,
-// margins, page numbering styles, content padding, and the content to be laid out.
+// Page number layout config.
-#let sig(
+#let num-layout(
-  signature-paper: "us-letter", // Paper size for the booklet (e.g., "us-letter", "us-legal")
-  page-margin-top: 0.25in, // Top margin for each page
-  page-margin-bottom: 0.25in, // Bottom margin for each page
-  page-margin-binding: 0.25in, // Binding margin for each page (space between pages)
-  page-margin-edge: 0.25in, // Edge margin for each page
-  page-border: luma(0), // Color for the border around each page (set to none for no border)
-  draft: false, // Whether to output draft or final layout
-  p-num-layout: (
-      // TODO: add ability to set a shape behind page number
-      // TODO: add ability to easily pad page number left or right (
       p-num-start: 1, // Starting page number
       p-num-alt-start: none, // Alternative starting page number (e.g., for chapters)
       p-num-pattern: "1", // Pattern for page numbering (e.g., "1", "i", "a", "A")
-      p-num-placment: top, // Placement of page numbers (top or bottom)
+      p-num-placement: bottom, // Placement of page numbers (top or bottom)
       p-num-align-horizontal: center, // Horizontal alignment of page numbers
       p-num-align-vertical: horizon, // Vertical alignment of page numbers
       p-num-pad-left: 0pt, // Extra padding added to the left of the page number
       p-num-pad-horizontal: 1pt, // Horizontal padding for page numbers
       p-num-size: 12pt, // Size of page numbers
-      p-num-border: luma(0), // Border color for page numbers ),
+      p-num-border: none, // Border color for page numbers. eg: luma(0)
-  ),
+      p-num-halign-alternate: true, // Alternate horizontal alignment between left and right pages.
+    ) = {
+      // TODO: add ability to set a shape behind page number
+      // TODO: add ability to easily pad page number left or right let layout = (
+      p-num-start: p-num-start,
+      p-num-alt-start: p-num-alt-start,
+      p-num-pattern: p-num-pattern,
+      p-num-placement: p-num-placement,
+      p-num-align-horizontal: p-num-align-horizontal,
+      p-num-align-vertical: p-num-align-vertical,
+      p-num-pad-left: p-num-pad-left,
+      p-num-pad-horizontal: p-num-pad-horizontal,
+      p-num-size: p-num-size,
+      p-num-border: p-num-border,
+      p-num-halign-alternate: p-num-halign-alternate,
+    )
+  return layout
+}

+// This function creates a signature (booklet) layout for printing.
+// It takes various parameters to configure the layout, such as
+// margins, page numbering styles, content padding, and the content to be laid out.
+#let sig(
+  page-margin-binding: 0in, // Binding margin for each page (space between pages)
+  page-margin-edge: 0in, // Edge margin for each page
+  page-border: none, // Color for the border around each page (set to none for no border)
+  draft: false, // Whether to output draft or final layout
+  p-num-layout: (), // The layout of the page number
   pad-content: 5pt, // Padding around page content
   contents: (), // Content to be laid out in the booklet (an array of content blocks) ) = {
-  // set printer page size (typst's page) and a booklet page size (pages in the booklet) set page(signature-paper, margin: (
-    top: page-margin-top,
-    bottom: page-margin-bottom,
-    left: page-margin-edge,
-    right: 6in
-  ), flipped: true)

-  // Note: This is hardcoded to two page single fold signatures.
-  // Current handled pages sizes are Us-Letter and Us-Legal. let page-height = (8.5in - page-margin-top) - page-margin-bottom;
-  let page-width
-  if signature-paper == "us-legal" {
-    // Calculate page width for US Legal paper size page-width = ((14in - (page-margin-edge * 2)) - page-margin-binding) / 2;
-  } else {
-    // Calculate page width for US Letter paper size page-width = ((11in - (page-margin-edge * 2)) - page-margin-binding) / 2;
-  }

   let wrapped-cont = ()  // Array to hold wrapped content let p-num = 1 // Initialize page number

   // Loop through the provided content and package for placement in the booklet
   // We will nsert page number for each page before we reorder things for value in contents {